TexasNinjaFemaleEdition/Homework-Ninja-esque/README.md

 #NinjaBasics
--HTML, JS, and CSS were the quickest and lightest way for me to impliment theme and functionality.
+-[x] HTML, JS, and CSS were the quickest and lightest way for me to impliment theme and functionality.
--Runs on all devices
+-[x] Runs on all devices
--Supports Landscape viewing
+-[x] Supports Landscape viewing
--Supports touch technology
+-[x] Supports touch technology
--Refeshing public activity via button
+-[x] Refeshing public activity via button
--Shows User Pic and Event Details
+-[x] Shows User Pic and Event Details
--Details includes link to repository
+-[x] Details includes link to repository

 #FutureNinjas
-Ninja Upgrades:
--haven't commented code appropriately yet
+###### H6 Ninja Urade Suggestions:
+>-[] comment code for more clarity
--better UI all around
+>-[] better UI all around
---update js
+>-[] update js
---remove/replace unused css
+>-[] remove/replace unused css
---gzip
+>-[] gzip
---browser cache expiration
+>-[] browser cache expiration
--Repository link should be available before you click on activity for details -Need to be able to collapse personal events
+-[] Repository link should be available before you click on activity for details -[] Need to be able to collapse personal events
--Need to be able to click on pic to go directly to the persons profile -needs search and filter functions
+-[] Need to be able to click on pic to go directly to the persons profile -[] needs search and filter functions
--Pull down Refresh
+-[] Pull down Refresh
--Move to Node and EB
+-[] Move to Node and EB

-#NinjaNotesandQuestions

-This is in no way up to par for me.
-I apologize for not allocating enough time to complete it.
-I still have several questions, which I hope we can talk through together when we discuss this further.
+#NinjaNotes

+###### H6 Ammended:

+As I am still getting reacquanted with git, I will continue working on this project regardless of any employment decisions.
+I have been looking at this more as practice than homework.
+I do have several questions I would like you help with if you don't mind.
+I believe I may be missing a step in the commit/pull process, but I am not exactly sure where.
+It is a little different than pulling from a forked repository.
+I have also created a trello board of user cases for this project as well.
+Overkill for such a small assignment, I'm sure, but helpful to me all the same.